RootSystemML/RootSystemML.github.io/format/thesaurus.md

  - “stratified”: a selected sample, representative of the roots type and density, has been traced

 ######category: (root)
-Gives a sub category of the selected plant ontology ([unit][]: string)
+Gives a sub category of the selected plant ontology ([type][]: string)

  - Eg (for lateral root): “fine”, “long”

 ######branch-count: (root)
-Independent count of the number of branches ([unit][]: integer)
+Independent count of the number of branches ([type][]: integer)

 ######parent-node: (root)
 This property allows **to connect** the root axes to the parent axes.
-More precisely, it indicates which node of the parent axe is actually the first node of this axe. ([unit][]: integer)
+More precisely, it indicates which node of the parent axe is actually the first node of this axe. ([type][]: integer)

  - Eg: “3” means this axe 1st node is the same as the 3rd node of parent axe

 ######parent-position: (root)
 Indicates at which position on the parent axe this axe starts.
 This preperty is to indicates a measured branching position along the parent root.
-It does not connect the axes. ([unit][]: real)
+It does not connect the axes. ([type][]: real)

  - Eg: "3.2" means 20% between the 3rd and 4th nodes in parent polyline

 ######user-confidence: (scene, plant and root)
-Indicates the confidence on the measured axe polyline given by user ([unit][]: string)
+Indicates the confidence on the measured axe polyline given by user ([type][]: string)

  - high
  - medium